EgoPvP/erp_saltycircle/README.md

 # erp_saltycircle
- A basic Circle, visualizing your current voice range when using Saltychat
+ Display a basic Circle, visualizing your current voice range when using SaltyChat

 ## How to Install?